Skip to main content

 Decide what matters most for your use case.
 Write down your:

-- Must-have features (account-based targeting, CRM integration, premium inventory)
+• Must-have features (account-based targeting, premium inventory access, account-level reporting)

 Week 2: Request demos from 3-4 platforms